 ReMEDIES stands for Reducing and Mitigating Erosion and Disturbance Impacts affEcting the Seabed.

-The seabed is a vast, mostly hidden landscape and few people know about its sensitive features, their location, and importance.
+The seabed is a vast, mostly hidden environment and few people know about its sensitive features, their location, and importance.

 On a healthy seabed, vital habitats like seagrass can flourish, which provide nursery grounds for young fish - including many commercially important species such as pollock, plaice and herring – offer food and shelter for protected creatures, help to reduce coastal erosion, clean surrounding seawater, and capture and store carbon.